sm86/libra/specifications/README.md

   * **Verifying clients**.
 By default, clients are bootstrapped with a state and a set of validator, and can thus be epoch-aware by syncing this state with the blockchain.
 This way, a verifying client can verify the proofs carried in every response they obtain from full nodes they query.
 A full node, for instance, is a verifying client.
 A developer could develop a custom verifying client with the LPN specifications for specific applications, for instance, a light weight client that only keeps the more recent subset of account state.
   * **Non-verifying clients**.
 A client might query a third-party to access the state of the blockchain without verifying the signatures from the validators.
 The optional JSON-RPC protocol supports this mode of operation, and developers are also free to build other systems that accomplish this task.
 This specification does not define how a client should find such a service.
 As an example, some clients could run their own full nodes that expose the JSON-RPC protocol and access these endpoints under secure channels.
 In this setup, a non-verifying client delegates proof verification to the full node.

-Below is a recapicoin1_tmpating diagram of the Diem network.
+Below is a recapixusating diagram of the Diem network.
 The arrow tail signifies the sender of a network request and the arrow head is the receiver of the network request.

 ## The Diem network